statichunt/statichunt/content/themes/hugo-gojournal.md

 author: Gethugothemes
 author_link: https://gethugothemes.com
 date: 2023-01-12T00:00:00.000Z
+description: >-
-description: GoJournal is a Hugo magazine theme that comes with minimal design.
+  GoJournal is a Hugo magazine theme that comes with minimal design.
 The readability of this theme was improved significantly with a simple but effective site structure.
 ssg:
   - Hugo
 css:
   - Bootstrap
+ui: []
 cms:
   - Markdown
 category: